Jirim Voices

 • a trilingual Jirim-Hausa-English dictionary

-We are Obidah, Rebecca, Olga and Innocent.
+We are Obidah, Rebecca, Olga and Innocent (from left to right)

 Our team